Reading progress: 0%

 At the same time, music blogs gained influence.
 Websites like Pitchfork and other smaller independent websites created lists of releases and influenced discussions.
 A strong review could elevate an artist quickly.
 Discovery moved quickly.
 People connected with each other across geographic boundaries through hyperlinks, not because they were close to each other.

 The digital ecosystem rewarded immediacy.
-Songs didn’t have to wait for album cycles.
-One upload could get a lot of attention.
+Songs no longer had to wait for album cycles.
+A single upload could attract major attention.
 Listening became faster, but the desire for closeness remained.
-Listeners wanted content that was direct, especially because there was a lot of online content.
+In a crowded online environment, directness became even more valuable.

 The change also created new pressures.
 Artists were responsible for managing their own online presence, finding the right balance between creativity and constant visibility.
 The line between music and persona became even more blurred.